Java Collections Cheat Sheet

 - the main commands you need to know for using Docker

 We've talked a lot about Java collections and different implementations of the collection interfaces you can find in the java.util package.
-Sets, Lists and Maps are your friends and you'll need to apply quite a bit of imagination to come up with a program that doesn't need the collections API.
+Sets, Lists and Maps are your friends and you'll need to apply quite a bit of imagination to come up with a program that doesn't need the Java collections API.
 We touched on the subject of collection wrappers and how to make collections immutable and synchronize them for concurrent access.

 Which Version of Java Do Developers Use Most?